Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: The mSTEM detection framework

 First, note that a Type \RN{1} change point does not generate any local extremum in $\mu'_{\gamma}(t)$ (see \eqref{eq:d1-2}).
-This property is crucial to detect Type \RN{2} change points by detecting peaks in $\mu'_{\gamma}(t)$ by Proposition \ref{prop:peak_location} (see step 1 in Algorithm \ref{alg:type12}).
-On the other hand, by \eqref{eq:d2-1}, a Type \RN{2} change point $v_j$ will generate a pair of local maximum and minimum in $\mu''_{\gamma}(t)$, with locations tending to $v_j \pm \gamma$ when $q_j$ is sufficiently small.
-This will help us remove those local extrema in $\mu''_{\gamma}(t)$ generated from the detected Type \RN{2} change points in the previous step and hence to detect the Type \RN{1} change points via detecting peaks in $\mu''_{\gamma}(t)$ by Proposition \ref{prop:peak_location} (see step 2 in Algorithm \ref{alg:type12}).} \end{remark}
+This property is crucial for detecting Type \RN{2} change points by identifying peaks in $\mu'_{\gamma}(t)$ as stated by Proposition \ref{prop:peak_location} (see step 1 in Algorithm \ref{alg:type12}).
+On the other hand, as mentioned by \eqref{eq:d2-1}, a Type \RN{2} change point $v_j$ will generate a pair of local maximum and minimum in $\mu''_{\gamma}(t)$, with locations tending to $v_j \pm \gamma$ when $q_j$ is sufficiently small.
+This will help us remove those local extrema in $\mu''_{\gamma}(t)$ generated from the detected Type \RN{2} change points in the previous step and thus detect the Type \RN{1} change points by identifying peaks in $\mu''_{\gamma}(t)$ as outlined by Proposition \ref{prop:peak_location} (see step 2 in Algorithm \ref{alg:type12}).} \end{remark}